Brady Perl Brady Perl

 Quick answer: Yes.
 Nothing never exists.
 That is an objective truth.

-Longer answer: To say that “there are no objective truths” is an attempt to speak an objective truth, that if it were true, would be not an objective truth—but a falsehood.
+Longer answer: To say that “there are no objective truths” is an attempt to speak an objective truth, that if it were true, would not be an objective truth, but a falsehood.

 Read More